tomhrr/dale/doc/1-3-types.md

 The type of an array of values is `(array-of {n} {type})`, where `{n}` is a literal unsigned integer.
-A zero-sized array may be declared when the array is populated during declaration; see [Variables](./1-4-variables.md).
+A zero-sized array may be declared when the array is populated during declaration: see [Variables](./1-4-variables.md).

 ### Structures